QBeukelman/TomTom-Hackathon-2022/README.md

 # Use Case

+### What does the app do?

+An application that will display PPOIs as `markers` above the TomTom map; wherein, calander event locations are presented as an example of how a third party would be able to use our proposed API structure to populate PPOIs.

 > **Calendar app** The user starts the car and a calendar app shows upcoming events on the map as well as recommends a destination.

 > **Restaurant app** The car needs to recharge and the app suggests charging at a specific restaurant.
 Alternatively a friends app could suggest charging  at the same location as a college.